TIBCOSoftware/mashling-recipes/README.md

 ```

 If "display_name" field is present in the json, its value is used as the recipe name in mashling.io.
 Otherwise, the value of "name" field is used.

-The Gopkg.lock and Gopkg.toml contains the specific dependent library versions to be used during the recipe binary compilation.
-In the abasence of those files, the latest versions of the dependent libraries are to be used.
-For more information about the dependencies versioning, refer to the [Mashling CLI documentation](https://github.com/TIBCOSoftware/mashling/blob/master/cli/docs/gateway.md).

 ### Publishing a recipe